TylerBalsam/TylerBalsam-Coding-Samples/README.md

    It works surprisingly well, and one adjustment I had made that caused issues was attempting to weight the digits by their influence.
 This was effectively [32, 16, 8, 4, 2, 1] for a six digit binary output.
 However, disabling this caused the network to go from slow partial convergence on the sanity test to relatively quick convergence on the sanity test.
 While it does not converge quite as quickly as the normal classification network, which does not converge as quickly as a network with a Euclidean Loss, it has absolutely exceeded any expectations I could have had for it.
 I am currently working on optimizing it for convergence on a smaller test set, and initial results look promising.
 For the sanity test and the confidence map, see the relevant folder under colorization_binary.
 One thing to note is that the confidence map for this network on the sanity test, compared to the classification network, is more speckled.
 From my past experience, lowering speckling will be a combination of adjusting the total variance loss constant, the learning rate, and increasing the epoch number.
 Running post-processing is also an option as well.

-   Potential convergence issue: Even with weight rebalancing, if the first node is incorrect, if the sub-node is correct then it will go further from the answer.
-So the question would be whether rebalancing the loss traversal to emphasize nodes with a lesser physical distance (like a euclidian loss for binary tree point distances), or whether a weighed independant weighted xentropy of the predicted/true digits is better.
-I could see the xentropy version fluctuating wildly for the first digit at first, then settling on lower digits as the network neared convergence.
-Proof is far away for that.
-PERHAPS, perhaps, the loss could ignore all lower nodes after the first incorrect digit?
-This could dampen a lot of the flip flopping noise, keep the high loss at high values, and allow more safely for that "settling" action.
-Binary Tree at: http://archive.cnx.org/contents/cffc6b16-b811-4c86-a4fd-ca7eae17735d@7/binary-codes-from-symbols-to-binary-codes

-   Description here.

-##3.
-Floating Point Division:
+## 3. Floating Point Division:

    This was for a class project in the fall of 2015, and is a more vanilla demonstration of my coding ability.
-It is a relatively simple, lower level program to do floating point division on an input file of two floating point integers in hex, one pair separated by a space per line.
+It is a relatively simple, lower level program to do floating point division on an input file of two floating point integers in hex, each pair separated by a space, one per line.

-   Further description here.